 Your child deserves the best.

-To get the best outcomes we must have the best systems and the best standards – measurable and accountable – to emonstrate excellence.
+To get the best outcomes we must have the best systems and the best standards – measurable and accountable – to demonstrate excellence.
 We have ambitious expectations for all.

 - Make sure all children access our outdoor environment regularly and routinely as part of an outstanding curriculum so they are able to build skills and knowledge across all curriculum areas.

-ESSENTIAL SKILLS – Rokesly children demonstrate achievement in all identified ‘Essential Skills’ for learning areas
+Priority 2 2020-21: ESSENTIAL SKILLS FOR LEARNING – Rokesly children demonstrate achievement in all identified ‘Essential Skills’ areas.
+They recognise the skills they need to develop and have effective strategies for self-regulation – Belonging, Achieving, Empowerment, Purpose

-- Our Whole School Vision statements are recognised and meaningful to all members of our school community
+- Our Whole School Vision statement is recognised and meaningful to all members of our school community

 - Our Essential Skills for learning are understood by all stakeholders